loledeck/commit.cubesoft.fr/pages/documentation.md

 - *Socket* should be filled only if your MySQL server is using a socket
 - *Favorite* allows you to have this connection appearing at the top of your saved connections.
 If the connection is not saved this setting does not do anything
 - *Color* allows you to choose a color to dinstinguish your connection.
 This color will appear on the icon in the connections list and in the top left of the screen in the [SQL Editor](#sql-editor) and [DB Browser](#db-browser-tab) panes
+- *Read Only* allows you to create a read-only session where no object can be created, modified or dropped.
+It's also not possible to update / delete / insert rows.

 If you want to save this connection you should then tap the *"Save connection"* button.
 This will put this connection in your saved connections list.